Education (B.A.)

 Why study education at UNH?

-The goal of the UNH Education B.A. program is to graduate teachers who are leaders and role-models in the communities in which they teach.
-Graduates of this program are civically, globally and intellectually engaged students who understand the complexities of education, are capable of analyzing and evaluating complex problems influencing education from a variety of disciplinary perspectives, and are committed to becoming community teachers.
+Graduates of this program are civically, globally and intellectually engaged students who understand the complexities of education, and are capable of analyzing and evaluating complex problems influencing education from a variety of disciplinary perspectives.
 Program graduates will be prepared for present and future challenges as well as for a wide range of employment opportunities in educational and professional settings engaged in educational policy, community-based education and educational advocacy.

 Potential careers